joaovitor2763/openai-cs-agents-demo/README.md

 ### Demo flow #2

-1. **Ask an FAQ-style question:**
+1. **Ask for a quick critique:**
-   - User: "How long should each module be?"
+   - User: "Can you review the outline you gave me?"
-   - The Triage Agent routes you to the FAQ Agent, which looks up the recommended duration.
+   - The Triage Agent routes you to the Critic Agent, which provides feedback on the proposed plan.

 2. **Trigger the Relevance Guardrail:**
    - User: "Tell me a joke about airplanes."